itsishandubey/plagiarism-detection/README.md

 # plagiarism-detection
-Plagiarism Detection: Udacity - Machine Learning Engineer Nanodegree Program
+This project is a part of Udacity - Machine Learning Engineer Nanodegree Program